13 Intensive German Language Courses in Germany and the US

 Language courses labeled as “intensive” mean that you’re in for a powerful language learning ride.

-Intensive German courses are also usually held in Germany.
-While there are some hosted online, the majority are offered in real German schools, particularly language institutes and universities.
+Intensive German courses are also usually held in person.
+While there are some hosted online, the majority are offered in real schools, particularly language institutes and universities.

 The Benefits of an Intensive German Course